justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 git push origin main
 ```

-However, after learning about CI/CD and that it's quite easy to set up these days, that manual deployment has now been replaced with a Github Action that runs on commits to main, which then Github picks up on the `gh-pages` branch.
+However, after learning about CI/CD and that it can be quite easy to set up these days, that manual deployment has now been replaced with a Github Action.
+It runs on commits to main, which then Github picks up on the `gh-pages` branch.

 ```yaml
 name: Github Pages